* Disclaimer – This Article contains Amazon Associate Product Links*

 After you have everything ordered, it’s time to Build Your Own Drone.

-Step 1: Take out the Neewer PCB board and begin pre-soldering all the pads.
+Step 1: Take out the Eztronics PCB board and begin pre-soldering all the pads.
 Make sure to put a generous amount of solder on the main power connection pads.

 Step 2: Cut the bullet connectors off the motors (if yours came with them) using wire cutters, the exacto knife or some scissors.